rabeshi/eaamo-website/content/cfpresearch/_index.md

 EAAMO’21 will follow a two-phase reviewing system.
 All submissions will be peer-reviewed by at least 2 reviewers in a double-blind format.
 The committee reserves the right to not review all the technical details of submissions.

 Register [here](https://eaamo.org/registration) for the conference.
-The conference will provide financial assistance for registration costs, as well as data plans. **All financial assistance applications must be submitted by June 3rd, 2020 at 9 PM ET;** applications received after this date will not be considered.
+The conference will provide financial assistance for registration costs, as well as data plans. **All financial assistance applications must be submitted by June 3rd, 2020 at 5 PM PT;** applications received after this date will not be considered.

 ## Important Information

-- Paper Submission Deadline: 3 June 2021 at 9 PM ET
+- Paper Submission Deadline: 3 June 2021 at 5 PM PT
 - Paper Submission Page: [EasyChair](https://easychair.org/conferences/?conf=eaamo21)
-- [Financial Assistance Application](https://forms.gle/AP9nmLStPzHSrqMv7) Deadline: 3 June 2021 at 9 PM ET
+- [Financial Assistance Application](https://forms.gle/AP9nmLStPzHSrqMv7) Deadline: 3 June 2021 at 5 PM PT
 - Notification: 15 July 2021
 - Event Date: 5-8 October 2021